fortinet-fortisoar/connector-threat-intelligence-platform/docs/ThreatIntelligencePlatformConnectorDoc.md

 ## About the connector
-Threat Intelligence Platform combines several threat intelligence sources to provide in-depth insights on threat hosts and attack infrastructure.This connector facilitates automated operations to pull off real-time host configuration analyses to come up with actionable threat intelligence that is vital in detection, mitigation, and remediation.
+Threat Intelligence Platform combines several threat intelligence sources to provide in-depth insights on threat hosts and attack infrastructure.This connector facilitates automated operations to pull off real-time host configuration analysis to come up with actionable threat intelligence that is vital in detection, mitigation, and remediation.
 <p>This document provides information about the Threat Intelligence Platform Connector, which facilitates automated interactions, with a Threat Intelligence Platform server using FortiSOAR&trade; playbooks.
 Add the Threat Intelligence Platform Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with Threat Intelligence Platform.</p>

 ### Version information